[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 npx cdk destroy --profile <YOUR_PROFILE>

-# 2) Delete the rule group created via CLI (manual deletion required as it is outside CDK management)
+# 2) Delete the rule group created via CLI (manual deletion required since it's outside CDK management)

 aws network-firewall delete-rule-group \